UK: New Drivers Caught Using a Phone Will Lose Their License

 Under new rules in England, Scotland and Wales, drivers caught using a phone within two years of passing their test will have their license revoked.
 BBC reports: Penalties for using a phone at the wheel double from March 1 to six points and a 200 British pound fine.
 New drivers who get six points or more must retake their practical and theory.
 More experienced drivers can be banned if they get 12 points in three years.
 Can I check social media or texts if I'm queuing in traffic or stopped at traffic lights?
 No -- a hand held phone cannot be used, even if stopped at lights.
 Texting and scrolling social media (even if the phone is mounted on a hands-free holder) is distracting and dangerous.
 It doesn't come under the handheld mobile phone law but the police may decide to charge you with a number of other offenses.
 Can I use my phone to listen to music, play podcasts or watch video clips?
 You can't watch video clips -- not even if your phone is mounted in a hands-free holder.
 You can use your phone to listen to music and podcasts but only if your phone is in a hands-free holder or connected by Bluetooth.
 However, just as you can be distracted by the noise of a car radio, if it affects your ability to drive safely, you could still be prosecuted by the police.
 Can I use my phone's sat nav?
 Yes -- as long as the phone is mounted in a hands-free holder.
 If it's in your hands, it's illegal.
 However, if you are distracted by the sat nav and it affects your ability to drive safely, you could still be prosecuted by the police.

+I would love it if we could have such a great law put in place here.
+If your cellphone is so freaken important for you, pull over and take care of it.
+If you must talk on the phone while you drive, get a bluetooth device.
+I think most cars have bluetooth support as well.
+My basic civic does.

 Re:Can we please have that here in California?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Re: (Score:1)